Kaditcuy/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 > - -f(checks if file is a regular file)
 > - -s(checks to make sure file is not empty)
 > - -e(checks if file exists)

+### 10. FizzBuzz
+*  Bash script that displays numbers from 1 to 100, implementing FizzBuzz.